 London was the shortest stay during our Europe trip.
-From Paris to London, we used Eurostar as our transportation and within 48 hours, we managed to see over 10 ‘top places to see’ in London and quickly fell in love with the city!
+From Paris to London, we used Eurostar as our transportation and it was comfortable and convenient.
+We didn’t need a visa to enter but soon it may be necessary to present an Electronic Visa Waiver for the UK.
+Within 48 hours of arriving we managed to see over 10 ‘top places to see’ in London and quickly fell in love with the city!
 As much as we wanted to extend our stay, we only had enough time for one night and two days to explore.
 If you have at least two days in London, you can definitely see everything we managed to see!
 Here’s our itinerary:

 Accommodation in London

 We stayed at Pullman Hotel during our stay.
 It was only a few minutes walk from St. Pancras International station which was our arrival point.
 Pullman hotel service was fantastic and their breakfast buffet was incredible!
 It’s also located one street away from King’s Cross Station (a conveniently located, top spot, to visit) and a lot of restaurants around.

 During our time in London, we got around via cab service.
 There are cabs that can seat 4-6 people.
 London also has the famous double-decker buses which are a popular ride around the city!

 King’s Cross Station + Platform 9¾

 We arrived in London, from Paris, at 8:30am.
 As soon as we arrived via Eurostar at St. Pancras railway station, we walked to our hotel.
 Since it was too early to check-in, we left our carry-on suitcases at the front desk to hold while we explored the city.
 Our first stop was the King’s Cross Station, which, as before mentioned, a few blocks from our accommodation, Pullman Hotel.
 The main reason we visited King’s Cross Station was to see the Platform 9¾ (Harry Potter fans!) ✓ They even give you a prop wand and a scarf to take photos with!
 It was the coolest thing!